Rochester, New York: 18th century

-Nineteenth century
+19th century

 Rochester was founded shortly after by a wave of English-Puritan-descended immigrants from New England, who were looking for new agricultural land.
 They were the dominant cultural group in Rochester for over a century.
 On November 8, 1803, three men from Hagerstown, Maryland, purchased a 100-acre (40-ha) tract from the Pulteney Estate along the Genesee River: Major Charles Carroll, Colonel William Fitzhugh Jr, and Colonel Nathaniel Rochester, the namesake of the city.
 They chose the site because its three cataracts on the Genesee offered great potential for water power.
 Beginning in 1811, and with a population of 15, the three founders surveyed the land and laid out streets and tracts.
 In 1817, the Brown brothers and other landowners joined their lands with the Hundred Acre Tract to form the village of Rochesterville.
 This name was unpopular, and in 1822 it was shortened to Rochester.

 By 1821, Rochesterville became the seat of Monroe County.
 In 1823, the Erie Canal aqueduct over the Genesee River was completed, connecting the city to the Hudson River to the east.
 New commerce from the canal turned the village into America's first boomtown.
 By 1830, Rochester's population had grown to 9,200, and in 1834, it was rechartered as a city.
 Rochester was first known as "the Young Lion of the West", and then as the "Flour City".
 By 1838, it was the largest flour-producing city in the United States.
-A series of religious revivals occurred in the as part of the Second Great Awakening, including a particularly notable revival led by Charles Grandison Finney which inspired local social reform movements.
+A series of religious revivals occurred as part of the Second Great Awakening, including a particularly notable revival led by Charles Grandison Finney which inspired local social reform movements.